Communication

 Updated on: August 1 , 2025

-Researcher Claude Grison explains the presence of chikungunya cases near Montpellier...
+Researcher Claude Grison explains the occurrence of chikungunya cases near Montpellier…

-These 10 amazing women join the Academy of Sciences
+These 10 remarkable women are being inducted into the Academy of Sciences

-They are immunologists, neurologists, astrophysicists...
-All working in environments...
+They are immunologists, neurologists, astrophysicists… They all work in fields…

 RI2 EcoPalladium National Program